Henry Seriake Dickson: Gubernatorial career

-The Independent National Electoral Commission reported that Henry Seriake Dickson won over 90% of the votes.
+In the 2012 Bayelsa State gubernatorial election, the Independent National Electoral Commission reported that Henry Seriake Dickson won over 90% of the votes.
 They went on to say that this helped in "further strengthening the PDP's stronghold on power there since Jonathan became president."

 Shortly after taking over gubernatorial duties, Dickson said that he was "painfully transiting to the executive arm of government."
 He indicated that he may return to the National Assembly someday.

-Dickson was re-elected Governor of Bayelsa State at the 2015 Bayelsa State gubernatorial election.
-On the 14th of February, 2020, Dickson officially handed over to Douye Diri as the Governor of Bayelsa State.
+Dickson was re-elected Governor of Bayelsa State in the 2015 Bayelsa State gubernatorial election.
+On 14 February 2020, Dickson officially handed over to Douye Diri as the Governor of Bayelsa State.

+Bayelsa Governor from 2012 - 2020

+Key Legislation

+While in office, Henry Seriake Dickson sent over 50 bills to the Bayelsa State House of Assembly, BSHA, including the State Transparency Law, Thanksgiving Law and the Judicial Autonomy Law for which he has received commendations from the Attorney General of the Federation and the Honorable Chief Justice of Nigeria.

+Governor Dickson enacted the Right to Education Law in Bayelsa which obliges parents, guardians of Children as well as the Government of the state to ensure that children are in schools up to the age of 18.